sourcegraph/about/content/blogposts/2022/shift-left-wtf-does-it-mean.md

 <img src="https://storage.googleapis.com/sourcegraph-assets/blog/shift-left-2-repos.png" alt="Visually tracking overall code health across repos" className="no-shadow" />
 </figure>

-One advantage of the "simple" approach is you can tailor it more to specific codebases and anti-patterns.
+One advantage of the search-based approach is you can tailor these more to specific codebases and anti-patterns.
 Rather than rely on the same set of publicly reported vulnerabilities, you can specify your own set of regular expressions and [Comby patterns](https://docs.sourcegraph.com/code_search/reference/structural#syntax-reference), and these can even be suggested opportunistically by your dev team.

-## Code review
+## Shifting left code review

 We've talked about "shifting left" many of the previous validation points *from* the review stage to a stage earlier in the dev process.
 But it's important to realize that code review itself is left of the even more final stages of deployment and production monitoring.